sales@effectrode.com

 The Early Years

-Towards the late 1940s Bini along with his long-standing production engineer (“Mayor of the Company”), Gaetano Nicola Scarano, began to build small guitar amplifiers.
-The company began to fly in 1952 when Binson introduced their first big seller, a beautiful guitar amp, called the Binson 3° (meaning Binson third; in Italian the small “o” or “a” is the equivalent of English “nd” or “rd” after a number.
-So Echorec 2° means Echorec 2nd).
-Over the course of almost half a century Dr Bini and Mr Scarano created a wide range of technically innovative audio products for musicians including reverb effect units, guitar amplifiers, mixers, P.A. speakers, keyboards (the ‘Binsonett’) and even wireless microphones (way, way ahead of its time) and, of course, their world renowned delay-echo machine, the ‘Echorec’.
+Towards the late 1940s Ing.
+Bini, along with his long-standing senior production technician, Gaetano Nicola Scarano, began to build small guitar amplifiers.
+The company began to fly in 1952 when they lanched their first big seller, a beautiful little amp, they named the Binson 3°, which means Binson third; in Italian the small “o” or “a” is the equivalent of English “nd” or “rd” after a number (so, Echorec 2° really means Echorec 2nd).
+This amp even came with a three switch foot-controller to enable the user to remotely change volume and tone settings—advanced stuff for the time.
+Over the course of almost half a century Bini and Scarano (aka “Mayor of the Company”) contrived an incredible array of technically innovative audio products for musicians including reverb effect units, guitar amplifiers, mixers, P.A. speakers, keyboards (the ‘Binsonett’) and even wireless microphones (light years ahead of its time) and, of course, their world renowned delay-echo machine, the ‘Echorec’.
 The scanned pages from the Binson catalogue below give an indication of just how diverse their product portfolio was.

 fa fa-file-pdf-o